-NOTE: Learners are introduced to the concept of functions in the world of Smeeborg.
-Learners get more in-depth experience with functions and how they are used in object-oriented programming languages in Bug World.
-To learn more about functions and other concepts, check out the full learning guide for Bug World --> click HERE
+NOTE: Learners are introduced to the concept of functions in the world of Moongarden.
+Learners get more in-depth experience with functions and how they are used in object-oriented programming languages within the new Bug World app.

 Definition: A function is a block of code designed to perform a particular task.